Transitions are what occur between the swim, bike, and run segments of multisport events, and are often considered the fourth discipline of triathlon.

 For running equipment, the shoes are most important.
 It is helpful to replace the regular shoelaces with elastic laces and lace locks.
 One should be able to slip the shoes on quickly, and to find a comfortable and secure fit.

 A running hat or visor may be helpful, as is a race number belt.
-Other important things to have for transition are: sunscreen, skin lube, sunglasses, spare energy gel or bar, fluids, tools, spare tubes/tires, and a waterproof bag for wet items after the race.
+Other important things to have for transition are: good sunscreen, skin lube, sunglasses, spare energy gel or bar, fluids, tools, spare tubes/triathlon bike tires, and a waterproof bag for wet items after the race.

 Become Familiar with the Race Venue